blackbaud/stache1/guide/index.md

 ## Architectural Style
 The {{ site.productname }} API is organized around REST.
 Our API is designed to have predictable, resource-oriented URLs and to use HTTP response codes to indicate API errors.
-We use built-in HTTP features, like HTTP authentication and HTTP verbs, which can be understood by off-the-shelf HTTP clients, and we support cross-origin resource sharing to allow you to interact securely with our API from a client-side web application (though you should remember that you should never expose your secret API key in any public website's client-side code).
+We use built-in HTTP features, like HTTP authentication and HTTP verbs, which can be understood by off-the-shelf HTTP clients, and we support cross-origin resource sharing to allow you to interact securely with our API from a client-side web application (remember, you should never expose your secret API key in any public website's client-side code).
 JSON will be returned in all responses from the API, including errors.

 > TO DO: We need to determine if we support cross-origin resource sharing (CORS).
 >